beckadamtheinventor/BOSshellCE/docs/README.txt

 --Added more shortcut keys
 --Many small bugfixes
 -4.10.2: Second release
---Added running programs from the shell without opening them within the shell --Added file association management
+--Added running programs from the shell without opening them via a file association --Added file association management
 --Added xgif viewer
 --Fixed the BOSshell website
---Made this README more clear and added READMEs for editors
+--Made this README more clear and added READMEs for editors -4.10.3: Second release (hotfix)
+--Fixed text overflowing the screen and occasionaly crashing --Made text overtype persist between inputs
+-4.10.5: Second release (hotfix 2)
+--Fixed files not being removed from the desktop --Added running asm programs from appvars imported to the desktop --Fixed asm appvars on the desktop displaying non-printable characters --Added a program to copy asm programs to appvars